msavoury-carecloud/deepstream.io-website/src/tutorials/core/auth-file/readme.md

 ## Using file-based authentication

-To enable authentication to a Deepstream server with user credentials stored in a local file, set the `type` key to `file` in the `auth` section of the server's [configuration file](/docs/server/configuration/).
+To enable authentication to a deepstream server with user credentials stored in a local file, set the `type` key to `file` in the `auth` section of the server's [configuration file](/docs/server/configuration/).

 ```yaml
 auth: